asselapathirana/swmm5-ea/readme.txt

 ** when using cx_freeze (or any other freezing utility,) freeze_support calling at the top level is essential for sane operation of frozen code.
 (This is done in swmm5ec_.pyw

+** VERSIONS etc: All information is kept central in swmm_ea_controller.py ** innosetup: setup.py will write the install.iss file, which can directly be compiled with innosetup.